The Aurum Film Encyclopedia: Future volumes

 In his introduction to The Gangster Film, Hardy noted that work on a crime-themed “companion work” to that volume was in preparation.
 This book was to be devoted to private eyes, femmes fatales, murderers, and serial killers.
 To date, no such volume has been published.

 The first book in the series, The Western, had laid out the complete plans for all future volumes.
 In addition to the published Western, Science Fiction, and Horror volumes, the remaining six “forthcoming” books were to be: Comedy, Romance, War, Epics, Musicals, and Thrillers.

-Phil Hardy passed away in April 2014.
+Hardy died unexpectedly in Norfolk in 2014, aged 69.